No products in the cart.

 Brain Anatomy: Why Every Stroke Is Different

-As you can see, every brain is different, which inevitably means that every stroke is different too.
-Still, every patient should ask about the location of the stroke, as it will still provide useful insight.
+As you can see, every brain is different, which inevitably means that every stroke is different, too.
+Still, every survivor should ask about the location of their stroke, as this will provide useful insight into the type of stroke they’ve experienced.
+This can then help you understand what to do after your stroke.
+The good news is that no matter how your brain is organized or where the stroke occurred, recovery is possible.

 How the Brain Is Capable of Changing Itself

+An excellent book on this subject is The Brain That Changes Itself by Norman Doidge, MD.
+In fact, it’s one of our top recommended books for stroke recovery.
 Thanks to medical researchers like Doidge, we are now aware that the human brain is immensely capable of change.
-Not only is it constantly adapting and reorganizing itself throughout your entire life, but the brain can also bounce back from injury like stroke.
+Not only is it constantly adapting and reorganizing itself throughout your entire life, but the brain can also bounce back from an injury like a stroke.

-Taking Charge of Your Recovery
+Taking Charge of Your Unique Recovery

 Discover Award-Winning Neurorehab Tools